Recruitment consultants need great people skills and the drive to chase high on-target earnings (OTE) and performance related bonuses

 - The role can be challenging, but also exciting as the profession is fast-paced, target driven and demanding.

-- Work is office based but time is also spent outside the office, meeting with clients and interviewing candidates.
+- Work is office based but time is also spent outside the office, meeting with clients and interviewing candidates, therefore a smart personal appearance is important.

 - Opportunities exist throughout the UK, although more jobs are available in London.